girl-hub/Test-Plan-Document/README.md

 * Expected results: It's not a required field, so the user still will be able to sign in to the Newsletter, but will be getting a random updates with different departments

+* Actual result: the user is able to sign in to the Newsletter

 #### Teast Type:

 It’s functional, usability, black – box, positive, smoke testing.